Q:WHAT IS THE CSAC?

 The Civil Service Appeals Commission (the CSAC) consists of a Chairman and not less than four or more than six other members, appointed by the Governor acting in her discretion.
 No person shall be qualified to be appointed as a member of the Civil Service Appeals Commission if he/she is a civil servant or if he/she is or has been within the preceding three years -

-• An elected member of the Legislative Assembly; or
+• An elected member of Parliament; or

 • The holder of any office in any political party.